anpin/ContextMenuContainer/README.md

 ```

 ## Icons
-Cross-platform icons are really messy at this point, but you can put your assets to the coresponding folder on each platform and then bind to a FileIconImageSource from your ViewModel.
+Cross-platform icons are really messy at this point, but you can put your assets to the coresponding folder on each platform and then bind to a `FileIconImageSource` from your ViewModel.
 Please refer to the sample folder for example.
 SVG is preferable.
 ## Known issues
-- Using it in a ViewCell template of ListView might lead to issues with recognizing tap/select events from the list itself, so you might consider using TapGestureRecognizer on the template instead
+- Using it in a `ViewCell` template of `ListView` might lead to issues with recognizing tap/select events from the list itself, so you might consider using TapGestureRecognizer on the template instead

 ## To-Do
--[] Cover it all with tests
+- [ ] Cover it all with tests
--[] Configure build scripts
+- [ ] Configure build scripts
--[] Add visibility property
+- [ ] Add visibility property
--[] Add highlight property
+- [ ] Add highlight property
--[] Add support for shortcuts
+- [ ] Add support for shortcuts
--[] Add support of accessability features
+- [ ] Add support of accessability features
--[] Add support for submenus and separators
+- [ ] Add support for submenus and separators
--[] Add font icons
+- [ ] Add font icons